nlewis84/alone-against-the-dark-v2/README.md

-# Alone Against the Dark v2
+# 🌑 **Alone Against the Dark v2**

-## Overview
+## 🕯️ Overview

-"Alone Against the Dark v2" is an interactive, web-based choose-your-own-adventure game inspired by the rich mythos of Call of Cthulhu.
-Players navigate through a series of scenarios and make choices that will determine their fate in the face of cosmic horrors.
+_Alone Against the Dark v2_ is an interactive, web-based choose-your-own-adventure game inspired by the rich mythos of **Call of Cthulhu**.
+Players navigate through a series of scenarios and make choices that determine their fate in the face of cosmic horrors.

-## Features
+## ⚙️ Features

-- Interactive choose-your-own-adventure gameplay.
+- 🎮 **Interactive gameplay**: Make choices that impact the story and your survival.
-- Rich narrative inspired by the Call of Cthulhu universe.
+- 📜 **Rich narrative**: Inspired by the cosmic horror of the Call of Cthulhu universe.
-- Dynamic outcomes based on player choices.
+- 🔄 **Dynamic outcomes**: Your choices shape the world around you.

-## Getting Started
+## 🚀 Getting Started

-### Prerequisites
+### 💻 Prerequisites

-To run the game, you'll need:
+Ensure you have the following to run the game:

-- A modern web browser that supports HTML5, CSS3, and JavaScript.
+- A modern web browser (supports HTML5, CSS3, and JavaScript).

-### Running the Game
+### ▶️ Running the Game

-To start playing "Alone Against the Dark v2," follow these simple steps:
+To start playing _Alone Against the Dark v2_, follow these steps:

 1. **Open `index.html`:**

    - Locate the `index.html` file in the project directory.
    - Open `index.html` in your web browser to start the game.

-   Alternatively, for a better development experience with hot refresh:
+2. **Optional - Live Server**:

-   - Install the "Live Server" extension in your code editor (recommended for Visual Studio Code users).
+   - For a better development experience:
-   - Right-click on the `index.html` file and select "Open with Live Server".
+     - Install the "Live Server" extension in your code editor (**recommended for VS Code**).
-   - This will launch the game in your default web browser and enable hot refresh, automatically reloading the game when changes to the files are detected.
+     - Right-click on `index.html` and select "Open with Live Server".

-### Utility Scripts
+     - This allows hot refresh, automatically reloading the game when changes are detected.

-#### Sorting JSON Data
+### 🔧 Utility Scripts

-The project includes a utility script to sort `entries.json`, which helps in maintaining the structured format of game entries.
+#### 📝 Sorting JSON Data

-- **Node.js Script:**
+The project includes a script to sort `entries.json`, maintaining the structured format of the game entries.

-  To run the sorting script, execute the following command in your terminal:
+- **To Run the Sorting Script:**

   ```bash
   node scripts/sortJson.js